buildpacks/rfcs/text/0000-project-descriptor.md

 * **project**: a repository containing source code for an app, service, function, buildpack or a monorepo containing any combination of those.
 * **image**: the output of a running a buildpack(s) against a project

 The target personas for this proposal is buildpack users who need to enrich or configure buildpack execution.
-The elements in  `project.toml` support many different use cases including three top level tables:
+The elements in  `project.toml` support many different use cases including these top level tables:

 - `[project]`: (optional) defines configuration for a project
 - `[metadata]`: (optional) metadata about the repository